anthony3974/Sim94/README.md

 ## Installation
 1. Download the game files.
 2. Extract the contents into a folder.
-3. Run `Sim.exe` to start playing.
+3. Run `Sim.exe` in the release folder to start playing.

 ## Controls
 | Key           | Action                  |